Caiobinha1/Deforestation-Detection/Model/README.md

 # Deforestation Sound Detection Project

-This project provides a complete pipeline for creating a custom audio dataset and classifying environmental sounds related to deforestation.
+This folder provides a complete pipeline for creating a custom audio dataset and classifying environmental sounds related to deforestation.
 It is organized into two main parts: a dataset validation and generation suite, and a fine-tuned machine learning model for inference.

 ---

-## 📂 Project Structure
+## 📂 Model folder Structure

 The repository is organized into two main folders, each with a specific purpose.

 Dataset_validation/

-    Mix_Audios.py (Script to generate new audio clips)
+    Mixaudios_SNR.py (Script to generate new audio clips)

     Raw_Audios/ (Folder for all source audio clips)